RingBFT: Resilient Consensus over Sharded Ring Topology: Evaluation

 Ideally, we expect the latency to also decrease with an increase in batch size.
 However, for \RingBFT{}, more transactions in a batch implies more time spent processing the transactions around the ring.
 This causes an increase in latency for the client. {\bf \em To summarize:} Using the optimal batch size improve the throughput of \RingBFT{}, \Sharper{} and \AHL{}, $27\times$, $45\times$, and $3\times$ respectively.

-\subsection{Varying Number of Involved Shards}
+\subsection{Varying Number of Involved Shards.}

-We now keep the number of shards fixed at $15$ and all clients to create transactions that access a subset of these shards.
+We now keep the number of shards fixed at $15$ and require all clients to create transactions that access a subset of these shards.
 In specific, clients send transactions that access $1$, $3$, $6$, $9$, and $15$ shards.
-As our selected order for shards gives no preference to their proximity to each other (to prevent any bias), our clients select consecutive shards in order for generating the workload.
+As our selected order for shards gives no preference to their proximity to each other (to prevent any bias), our clients select consecutive shards in order to generate the workload.

 We use Figures~\ref{fig:plots} (\RN{9}) and (\RN{10}) to illustrate the throughput and latency metrics.
 As expected, all three protocols observe a drop in performance on the increase in the number of involved shards.
 However, \RingBFT{} still outperforms the other two protocols.
 As we increase the number of involved shards, the performance gap between \RingBFT{} and the other two protocols increases.
 As shown in the graph, with three shards involved, \RingBFT{} has a $4\%$ performance gap, increasing to $4\times$ with 15 shards involved.